 Children’s Cinema Lead

 We’d like someone to take the lead on driving the children’s cinema program forward.
-This would include deciding what films to show, developing simple themed activities (crafts etc), helping with outreach and publicity; e.g. to primary schools and young mums groups, helping to set up and run the actual events; this includes joining the team in putting up blackouts and re-arranging the seating, taking donations, selling refreshments etc. The screenings usually take place on the fourth Saturday of each month at 2PM.
+This would include deciding what films to show, developing simple themed activities (crafts etc), helping with outreach and publicity; e.g. to primary schools and young mums groups, helping to set up and run the actual events; this includes joining the team in putting up blackouts and re-arranging the seating, taking donations, selling refreshments etc. The screenings usually take place on the first Saturday of each month at 2.30pm.

 Skills Required: Basic IT skills – internet & email, Event planning